twinnydotdev/twinny-ui/src/posts/symmetry.md

 userSecret: "make-this-unique-you-muppet"
 ```

-After all that shit, run it and see what happens!
+After all that fun stuff, run it and see what happens!

 ```
 symmetry-cli